utellme/node_socialfeed/README.md

 *************************************************************

-This is a aggregated Social Feed app for consumer Facebook, Google, and Twitter in a single Timeline.
+This is a aggregated Social Feed app for consumer Facebook and Twitter in a single Timeline.

-Time spent: `<Number of hours spent>`
+Time spent: `12 hours`

 ### Features